jhusain/es6generatorproposal/README.md

 Add a return method to Generators
 ----------------------------------------------

 Generator allow for the lazy evaluation of algorithms.
-Lazy evaluation is particularly useful in the area of stream processing, allowing large streams of data to be transformed and sent elsewhere as it arrives.
-The alternative, loading an entire string of data into memory before processing, is impractical and inefficient for data sets of a certain size.
+Lazy evaluation is particularly useful in the area of stream processing, allowing chunks of data to be transformed and sent elsewhere as they arrives.
+The alternative, loading an entire string of data into memory before processing, is impractical for data sets of a certain size.

 Today it is possible for generators to abstract over scarce resources like IO streams.
-However the consumer must iterate the generator to completion to give the generator function the opportunity to free it's scarce resources.
-This makes common operations like paging impractical because of the overhead involved in continuing to consume a stream long after the desired data has been acquired.
+However the consumer must iterate the generator to completion to give generator function the opportunity to run finally blocks and free the scarce resources.
+This artificial constraint makes common operations like paging impractical because of the unnecessary overhead involved.
+Why should a consumer need to continue reading from a stream long after the desired data has been acquired?

-The situation can be resolved by adding a return semantic to the generator.
+This problem can be resolved by adding a return semantic to the generator.
 Today generator functions give consumers the ability to insert a throw statement at the current yield point by invoking the throw method on the generator.
 A return method should be added to generator which has similar semantics.
 Invoking return should cause the generator function to behave as a though a return statement was added at the current yield point within the generator.
-This will ensure that finally blocks get run, getting the asynchronous generator the opportunity to free scarce resources.
+This will ensure that finally blocks get run, giving the asynchronous generator the opportunity to free scarce resources.

 This will allow useful methods like takeUntil to be written.

 (Example)

+As you can see from the example above, takeUntil cannot be chained with other generator processing methods left-to-right.
+This is awkward.
+Thanks to frameworks like jQuery, JavaScript developers have grown accustomed to building expressions by a method chaining.

 The Iterable Constructor
 --------------------------------